 1 Thessalonians 4:16 tells us that Christ himself shall descend from heaven with a SHOUT with the voice of the archangel, and with the trump of God:

 This trumpet call will be so loud and clear that the dead in Christ will rise up to meet the Lord in the air.
-But sinners, backsliders and hypocrites will not hear this sound.
-SIN has deafened and deaden them.
+But sinners, backsliders, and hypocrites will not hear this sound.
+SIN has deafened and deadened them.
 It is a mystery.
 This is the power of sin.
-Also, when Christ appear in the sky, all those who are truly love him will see him while others will not.
+Also, when Christ appears in the sky, all those who truly love him will see him while others will not.

 Sin is a depravity.
 But repentance and righteousness brings clarity.